Liz4v/hfbr/README.rst

 1. Make sure you have python3_ installed.
 2. Copy ``example_settings.py`` into ``settings.py``.
-3. Edit the newly created `Settings File`_ according to your needs.
+3. Edit the newly created `Settings File`_ according to your needs, or do some basic testing with `CLI Mode`_.
 4. Add ``hfbrw.py`` to your crontab.
 My schedule is ``*/20 * * * *``, which means every 20 minutes.

 .. _python3: http://python.org/